-The Associate VPSL or designee shall immediately notify the proper authorities of any alleged violation of these policies that is also a crime or violation of North Carolina law.
+The Assistant Dean of Students or designee shall immediately notify the proper authorities of any alleged violation of these policies that is also a crime or violation of North Carolina law.
 Mars Hill University will cooperate with authorities in the enforcement of all applicable laws.